jenkstom/fakemail/README.md

 Add the line in cron to your root cron script.
 Or whichever user.

 Create a folder /fakemail in you web root.
 Copy index.php and genfake.php into that folder.
 Update owner / permissions for foder and files.
+Add a password in a .htaccess file.

 You may need to install package postfix-mysql, php, php mysql, etc.